nhancox/nicholashancox.com/README.md

 All settings are contained in `netlify.toml`.

-Bundling and optimization is handled by Parcel.
+Bundling and optimization is handled by Parcel (aiming for the least possible dependence on third parties).